What is the eTA New Zealand?

 – All European Union citizens:

 – Other Countries:

-Australian citizens will be exempt from applying for the eTA NZ.
-Australian permanent residents will need to apply for an eTA but are not required to pay the associated tourist levy.
+Australian permanent residents of third-country nationalities —regardless of whether they carry a passport from an eligible nation or not— need to apply for an eTA but are not charged the associated tourist levy.

 Other exemptions from the New Zealand eTA include: